digital-asset/daml/docs/source/getting-started/app-architecture.rst

 Authorization is about who can *do* what, and privacy is about who can *see* what.
 In Daml you must answer these questions upfront, as they are fundamental to the design of the application.

-The last part of the Daml model is the operation to follow users, called a *choice* in Daml.
+The next part of the Daml model is the operation to follow users, called a *choice* in Daml:

 .. literalinclude:: code/templates-tarball/create-daml-app/daml/User.daml
   :language: daml